-In its simplest form, technology companies can use reciprocal guest blogging, joint webinars, and white paper collaboration and co-marketing to kick-off their own channel programs.
+In its simplest form, technology companies can use reciprocal guest blogging, joint webinars, white paper collaboration, and co-marketing to kick off their own channel programs.

-However if your primarily goal is generating highly-targeted website traffic, don’t get distracted by budgeting for frills like expensive trade show booths or schwag.
+However, if your primary goal is generating highly-targeted website traffic, don’t get distracted by budgeting for frills like expensive trade show booths or schwag.

 Conclude Every Piece of Content with a Simple, Relevant Call to Action

 To turn website visitors into qualified leads, every piece of content that you create should wrap up with a text-based and even a graphical-based call to action (CTA) for what to do next.

 Be direct.
 Be relevant.
 Offer something with a high-perceived value.
 And let your lead generation landing pages and forms be the conduit that helps you build a long-term relationship with your website visitors, so you can eventually convert a significant percentage of website visitors into paying clients.